 Recent advances in brain-computer interfaces are turning the science fantasy of transmitting thoughts directly from one brain to another into reality.

-Studies published in the last two years have reported direct transmission of brain activity between two animals, between two humans and even between a human and a rat.
+Studies have reported direct transmission of brain activity between two animals, between two humans and even between a human and a rat.
 These “brain-to-brain interfaces” (BBIs) allow for direct transmission of brain activity in real time by coupling the brains of two individuals.

 So what is the science behind this?